-Traveling by air always re-awakens a few of my anxieties, specifically that I'll miss my flight or that I’ll develop Deep Vein Thrombosis (DVT).
+Traveling by air always re-awakens a few of my anxieties, specifically that I'll miss my flight or develop Deep Vein Thrombosis (DVT).

-According to the Mayo Clinic “Deep vein thrombosis (DVT) occurs when a blood clot (thrombus) forms in one or more of the deep veins in your body, usually in your legs.
+According to the Mayo Clinic, “Deep vein thrombosis (DVT) occurs when a blood clot (thrombus) forms in one or more of the deep veins in your body, usually in your legs.

 The danger is the blood clot will break loose from your vein and travel to your lung, where it can cause a potentially fatal pulmonary embolism.
 Not fun!

 Aside from doing leg exercises and standing up periodically during your flight, I thought there was little one could do to mitigate the risk.

 Compression socks are specially designed to increase circulation in the legs and reduce swelling.

 In the past, I associated them more with those who were sedentary for medical reasons or due to old age.

-I recently had the opportunity to test a pair of the TSS6000 TravelSox Soft Padding ($35) on a trans-Atlantic flight.
-The compression rating was 12-20 mmHg, which based on my reading about compression socks for flying, was just right.
+I recently had the opportunity to test a pair of TSS6000 TravelSox Soft Padding ($35) on a trans-Atlantic flight from New York City to Istanbul on Turkish Airlines.

 I made sure to try them on before the flight to make sure they fit me well (and they did).

-I always imagined compression socks to be ugly, but these come in a variety of colors, including black, brown, gray, khaki, navy and white.
+I always imagined compression socks to be ugly, but these come in a variety of colors, including black, brown, gray, khaki, navy, and white.

-In addition to wearing compression socks, it can also be a good idea to remove your shoes on a flight and give your feet and toes room to wiggle.
+In addition to wearing compression socks, it can also be a good idea to remove your shoes on a long-haul flight and give your feet and toes room to wiggle.

 To avoid receiving any disapproving looks from your seatmates, TravelSox incorporates a quick-drying, anti-bacterial, anti-fungal, anti-viral material called Silver DryStat®.